j776w781/EECS-447-Project/Meeting_Logs.md

 - Nayyir: Look into adding team member permissions in the existing database in MariaDB.
 (Complete)

 **Activities:**
+- IMPORTANT NOTE: Dylan was absent from the meeting due to a medical emergency.
 - Reviewed work conducted on the Part 4 document.
 The schema diagram and data dictionary were completed before the meeting.
 - Discussed MariaDB and user access control with Nayyir.
 Still working on how to grant permissions.
 - Due to a Sunday commitment, Josh will have to turn in the Part 4 document on Saturday, 3/29.
 Task due dates were updated accordingly.